TaraHelberg/Coffee-Boutique/README.md

 1. Navigate around the site with ease .
 2. Navigate to & view a list of Coffee products and choose accordingly.
 3. Click on a Coffee product to read and view the details
+4. Find Specific Category of Products to quickly find products interested in
-4. View Coffee product Reviews so that I can read other Shopper opinions.
+5. View Coffee product Reviews so that I can read other Shopper opinions.

 ### Epic : Registration & User Accounts